Relintai/pandemonium_engine_docs/tutorials/3d/procedural_geometry/index.rst

 is rebuilt every frame.
 It is most useful for adding simple geometry for visual debugging (e.g. by drawing lines to visualize physics raycasts etc.).

-For more information about ImmediateGeometry, please see the :ref:`ImmediateGeometry tutorial <doc_immediategeometry>`.
+For more information about ImmediateGeometry, please see the `ImmediateGeometry tutorial <doc_immediategeometry>`.

 Which one should I use?
 -----------------------